mjbaker474/CS361_Microservice-A/README.md

 ## Communication Contract

-To receive data from the microservice, the client must first establish a ZeroMQ reqeust socket at "tcp://localhost:5555"
+To receive data from the microservice, the client must first establish a ZeroMQ request socket at "tcp://localhost:5555"

 Python example: